 Carlson made similar comments at the recently concluded National Conservatism conference in Washington D.C. where during his talk, “Big Business Hates Your Family,” he excoriated libertarian economic principles.

-Perhaps it’s my Catholic faith that attracts me to Bobby Kennedy (by far the most devout of all the Kennedy brothers), but I can’t help but think he can act as a sort of guide for nationalist conservativism in the years ahead.
+Perhaps it’s my Catholic faith that attracts me to Bobby Kennedy (by far the most devout of all the Kennedy brothers), but I can’t help but think he can act as a sort of inspiration for nationalist conservatives in the years ahead.

 Kennedy was a man of vast wealth from Massachusetts but he appealed to working class folks and non-whites because his populist message spoke to their hearts and made them feel part of something bigger, something purposeful.
 He was loved by the African-American community.
 He spent time with Cesar Chavez (a vehement opponent of illegal immigration).
 And he stood up for workers abused by corporations.

 Why are Republican lawmakers, many of whom claim to be Christian, not doing more of this?
-Why are conservatives who say they are “pro-family” and “pro-Trump” accepting campaign contributions from groups like the U.S. Chamber of Commerce, one of the loudest voices in Washington for open borders and cheap, illegal immigrant labor?
+Why are conservatives who identify as “pro-family” and “pro-Trump” accepting campaign contributions from groups like the U.S. Chamber of Commerce, one of the loudest voices in Washington for open borders and cheap, illegal immigrant labor?

-Republican elites seem to prefer talking only about market share, dividends, stock swaps and the consumer price index instead of addressing the harmful effects of, say, internet porn consumption, our nation-wide addiction to Facebook, the impact absent dads have on young boys, how universal daycare is bad for families, and how drag queen story hours warp the minds of children.
+Republican elites seem to prefer talking only about market share, stock swaps and the consumer price index rather than address the harmful effects of, say, internet porn consumption, our nation-wide addiction to Facebook, the impact absent dads have on young boys, how universal daycare is bad for families, and how drag queen story hours warp the minds of children.

 Conservatives should be as concerned with big business as they are with big government.
 A truly free market respects the human person as a creature of God instead of viewing him or her as a piece of machinery in service of maximizing capital gains for shareholders.